ShivamP2050/Sales-Predictor/README.md

 # Sales-Predictor
-Predicts the sales of a business on a monthly basis through deep analyzing of datasets and machine learning.
-Can be used to help businesses make sure they are hitting the sales they should be.
+This software can be used to check business sales and make sure they are hitting their monthly sales based on data trends from their past sales.
+Currently, the repo has a default monthly sales csv file with made-up sale values as a demonstration of how it works, but it does work on actual sales as well(couldn't release them here).
+Now don't forget to create your own Python virtual environment and download the libraries(pandas, scipy, matplotlib).
+Unfortunately, I couldn't find a way to upload mine due to file size.